satyakisolution/readme-template/README.md

 # Arkun
 ## An Effective and Personalized way to present your ideas across
-> Arkun is an effortless way to create personalized advertisement
+> Arkun is an effortless way to create personalized advertisement.
-> Helps to grasp customer intrest with a customised video message
+> Helps to grasp customer interest with a customised video message
 > by adapting videos with a speaking face for a specific text message

 ![Pyhton: 3.8.0](https://img.shields.io/badge/Code-Python-informational?style=flat&logo=python&logoColor=white&color=2bbc8a)